vivekkeshore/flask-pydantic-serializer/README.md

 License
 -------

-Flask-Pydantic-Alchemy is released under the MIT License.
-See the bundled [`LICENSE`](https://github.com/vivekkeshore/flask-pydantic-serialize/blob/main/LICENSE) file for details.
+Flask-Pydantic-Serializer is released under the MIT License.
+See the bundled [`LICENSE`](https://github.com/vivekkeshore/flask-pydantic-serializer/blob/main/LICENSE) file for details.